 Because future events are inherently uncertain, the report contains three 75-year financial projections to illustrate a broad range of possible outcomes.
 These projections, each based on a different set of assumptions, are referred to as intermediate, low-cost, and high-cost.
 The report also provides a sensitivity analysis for key assumptions and a projection based on a probability model (i.e., a stochastic forecast).
 The trustees consider the intermediate projection to be their best estimate.
-All information in this issue brief is based on the intermediate projection, unless otherwise noted.
+All information in this issue brief is based on the intermediate projection unless otherwise noted.

-When trust fund reserves are depleted, tax income will be sufficient to provide about 75% to 80% of the scheduled benefits.
-The Social Security Trustees Report quantifies the value of the benefit and/or tax changes required to restore actuarial balance.
-Any changes would require congressional action.
-Failure to act would likely cause a delay in some benefit payouts, which, if not corrected by subsequent congressional action, could result in benefit reductions.
-However, it should be noted that there is no precedent and no legislative guidance for what would happen if reserves are fully depleted.
+When trust fund reserves are depleted, tax income will be sufficient to provide about 75 percent to 80 percent of the scheduled benefits.
+Any changes to restore long-range solvency would require congressional action.
+Failure to act would likely cause a delay in some benefit payouts, which, if not addressed by subsequent congressional action, could result in benefit reductions.
+However, there is no precedent and no legislative guidance for what would happen if reserves are fully depleted.